Archive for the ‘Festival’ Category

 Suspect Device is a thoughtful and disruptive exploration of the impacts of a patriarchal system, and the explosive potential of queer people and women to dismantle it.

-Performances will take place in a secret location in Belfast at various times between 14 November – 01 December.
+Please note that performances will take place on a static bus at Belfast Castle at various times between 19th November – 01 December.

 Written by Raphaël Amahl Khouri